Anarion-zuo/Gitbooks/GitBook_Algorithm/introduction-to-algorithm.md

   * In every insert operation throughout the build process, put the node to the bottom and heapify to correct the mistake.
   * Time complexity:
-    * Observe max\_heapify takes constant time for nodes that are above the leaves and in general $O(l)​$ time for nodes that are $l​$ levels above the leaves.
+    * Observe max\_heapify takes constant time for nodes that are above the leaves and in general $O(l)$ time for nodes that are $l$ levels above the leaves.
     * $\frac{n}{4}$ nodes with level 1, $\frac{n}{8}$ with level 2, ..., 1 node in level $\log_2n$.

 #### **Problem: Airport with a Single Runway**